Sarthak-Pattnaik/Sarthak-Pattnaik/README.md

 #### **Hi Everyone** 👋

 My name's Sarthak Pattnaik(@Sarthak-Pattnaik).
-I'm a 16 y/o high school student.

-I am currently learning Java, Python, C++, HTML, CSS and JavaScript.

-Joined GitHub to further enhance my coding skills in programming languages and familarise myself with the developer world.
+I'm a 19 y/o college student currently pursuing B.Tech. in CSE from KIIT, Bhubaneswar, India.

+I have 4+ years of experience in Java.

 <!---
 NoviceCoder777/NoviceCoder777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.